RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon DynamoDB

+- hierachical data

+- DynamoDB supports some of the world's largest scale applications by providing consistent, **single-digit millisecond response times at any scale**.
+You can build applications with virtually unlimited throughput and storage.

 - highly available with replication across multiple AZs

 - NoSQL databse with transaction suppport.

 - standard / infrequent access tables

 - In DynamoDB, you can rapidly evolve schemas

+- **DynamoDB Streams**

+  **captures a time-ordered sequence of item-level modifications** in any DynamoDB table and stores this information in a log for up to 24 hours.
+Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.

 - Amazon DynamoDB has two **read/write capacity** modes for processing reads and writes on your tables: